Dryophiops philippina: Reproduction and lifespan

-Like its closest relative, the Oriental whipsnake (Ahaetulla prasina), D. philippina is also known to be a parthenogenic species.
+Like one of its closest relatives, the Oriental whipsnake (Ahaetulla prasina), D. philippina is also known to be a parthenogenic species.
 Parthenogenesis is rare among snakes but is known to exist.
-Majority of wild-caught specimens are females but males also occur.
+The majority of wild-caught specimens are females but males also occur.
 Mating usually begins around November up until January, where it lays 2 to 6 eggs in a single clutch, usually deposited between tree trunks and exposed tree barks.
-Sperm storage is also reported among this species, meaning it can lay eggs with only one mating.
+Sperm storage is also reported among this species, meaning it can lay eggs multiple times with only one mating.

 Females are distinguished by their thicker bodies that ends in a short and much thinner tail; whereas males are thinner and have longer tails.
 Females are lighter in coloration while males tend to be darker and has a chestnut-brown tint on its head.

 Captive specimens usually live around 8 years, while it lives up to 12 years in the wild.

 Venom

 Like most rear-fanged snakes, the keel-bellied whipsnake is mildly venomous.
 Although its venom is said to be slightly stronger than most mildly venomous snakes, its small mouth and very small size is very unlikely to cause a healthy adult any problems.
 No fatalities have been reported.